Posted on 05/12/2020 at 02:00 PM by Quinn Vandenberg

 How does one differentiate between objects that are mass produced one after the other in a factory and objects made by hand in the studio through the cultivated skills of a professional?
 Ask an expert.

-Hamann spoke on the Japanese word Kōgei and its emergence in Japan's Meiji period beginning in the second half of the 19th century.
-Hamann said during this time Western influence increased in Japan and it seemed there was no word to distinguish between art, craft, and industry.
+The Japanese word Kōgei, which means handcrafted, emerged in Japan's Meiji period beginning in the second half of the 19th century.
+Hamann says during this time Western influence increased in Japan and it seemed there was no word to distinguish between art, craft, and industry.
 "It was all made by hand, so there was no need for distinction," said Hamann.

 A dividing line was created.
 On one side, industry and mass production.
 On the other, objects made by hand by an artist, or Kōgei.

 "[Kōgei] is everything we call art and craft and, possibly, even more," said Hamann.
 "Kōgei could be described as craft taken to the level of art, but that somehow misses the mark.
 In my mind, it is a great term that eliminates the need to talk about what is art and what is craft which we spent so much time in college discussing.
 Afterall, isn't it really a question of creativity and quality rather than what medium one works in."